Jsparks1989/web-dev-portfolio-git/README.md

 This web portfolio will be using ReactJS for the frontend and AWS for hosting.

 ## Technology used for this project:
-Git
+Git,
-Github
+Github,
-SSH
+SSH,
-Atom
+Atom,
-Visual Studios
+Visual Studios Code